VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 5. Make sure the location of the HelloSGLX file is accurate
 6. Toggle the API on
 7. In the probe matching list on the right, you should see each of your Pinpoint probes.
 Using the dropdown menus, select which SpikeGLX probe ID each probe should be linked to
-8. Within 10 seconds, you should see an update to the anatomy data in SpikeGLX
+8. You should immediately see should see an update to the anatomy data in SpikeGLX (make sure to open the probe shank view to see this)

 ## Ephys Link